Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 Some countries enforce strict ad restrictions that go beyond standard age limits.
 For example, alcohol ads are entirely banned in Russia, Turkey, and Saudi Arabia.
 In India, alcohol advertising is prohibited in states like Bihar and Gujarat, while in other states, the legal drinking age varies between 18 and 25.

 To navigate these complexities, Meta's Transparency Center serves as a reliable resource.
-It offers up-to-date information on country-specific rules, helping advertisers stay compliant in new markets.
+It offers up-to-date information on country-specific rules, helping advertisers stay compliant by adapting to policy changes in new markets.
 This is especially critical when adapting ads for retail policies that vary by region.
 Regularly checking this tool before launching campaigns is a smart way to avoid potential pitfalls.

 Regional Age Laws: Comparison Table